Evaluating LLMs on Entity Disambiguation in Tables: Results and discussion

 \subsection{Discussion}

-Generative GTUM approaches with a high number of parameters seem to have interesting properties in terms of accuracy, generalisa\-tion, and robustness to the number of candidates that are processed and the table metadata, especially on MOOD and OOD data; however, specific STI approaches trained on in-domain data, and optionally fine-tuned on MOOD data, using a tiny fraction of these parameters can still outperform generalistic approaches with speed higher by an order of magnitude; these results may suggest that generative GTUM approaches are at the moment the best choice for processing small tables, while more specific entity disambiguation approaches may still be a better fit for applications on large business data.
-Generative approaches like \tablellama seem more promising than encoder-based ones in terms of performance, with a negligible risk of hallucinations; however, the comparison considered models of uncomparable size (7B vs 300M for \tablellama and \turl resp.), with TURL being the fastest approach among those that were tested.
+Generative GTUM approaches with a high number of parameters have interesting properties in terms of accuracy, generalisa\-tion, and robustness to the number of candidates that are processed and the table metadata, especially on MOOD and OOD data, as found in Sections~\ref{subsec:main-res} and~\ref{subsec:ablations}; however, specific STI approaches trained on in-domain data, and optionally fine-tuned on moderately-out-of-domain data, using a tiny fraction of these parameters can still be on par with generalistic approaches while being faster and occupying less memory.
+Generative approaches like GPT-4o and \tablellama are more promising than encoder-based ones in terms of performance, with a negligible risk of hallucinations; however, the comparison considered models of uncomparable size (7B vs 300M for \tablellama and \turl resp.), with TURL being the fastest approach among those that were tested.
 Regarding scalability, long context allows the encapsulation of large tables with a high number of candidates, but some tables cannot fit in the context, and when they do, the computation time and occupied memory increase proportionally to the table size: considering a small context table (few rows above and below the row containing the mention to be linked) to be fed to the model could be effective.
-On the budget side, training of models of the size of \tablellama has still enormous costs (48 A100-80GB for 9 training days), so devising generative methods based on smaller LLMs, \eg~Phi \cite{abdin2024phi3}, could be an interesting research direction, although more sophisticated approaches may be needed to achieve the same level of generalisation and reliability.
-Furthermore, \tablellama and \turl are not NIL aware and \tablellama, in particular, cannot return confidence scores associated with cell annotations, which may be useful when using these approaches to support revision: devising methods to estimate the uncertainty of labels computed by generative models may be an interesting research direction.
+On the budget side, training models of the size of \tablellama has still enormous costs (48 A100-80GB for 9 training days), so devising generative methods based on smaller LLMs, \eg~Phi \cite{abdin2024phi3}, could be an interesting research direction, although more sophisticated approaches may be needed to achieve the same level of generalisation and reliability.
+Moreover, Figure~\ref{fig:accuracy-price} shows the accuracy achieved by the tested approaches, both before and after MOOD fine-tuning, with respect to the average price\footnote{For \tablellama, \turl and \alligator, prices are estimated using the \href{https://azure.microsoft.com/en-us/pricing/calculator/}{Azure Pricing Calculator}, selecting the \href{https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/gpu-accelerated/nca100v4-series?tabs=sizebasic}{NC24ads\_a100\_v4} for running GPU inference with \tablellama and \turl, and \href{https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/general-purpose/dpldsv5-series?tabs=sizebasic}{D48plds\_v5} for running CPU inference and hosting \alligator.
+GPT-4o and GPT-4o-mini prices are estimated from the \href{https://openai.com/api/pricing/}{OpenAI prices page}, considering a token as being equal to \href{https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them}{4 characters}.} paid to host machines to run inference on all the test data.
+The figure shows how GPT-4o, while being the best-performing model on average, is also the most expensive one; GPT-4o-mini, \tablellama, \tablellama-FT, and \alligator-FT are comparable in terms of accuracy and price paid, although \tablellama costs is slightly higher.
+These results suggest that generative GTUM approaches are best suited when the tables to be annotated contain rich, highly semantic textual data.
+GPT-4o is the most accurate among these methods but also the most expensive.
+GPT-4o-mini offers a fair compromise between accuracy, cost, and computational demand.
+On the other hand, \alligator is more appropriate when signals from the knowledge graph (KG) have a significant impact on the final accuracy, especially when time and budget are limited.
+When fine-tuned, \alligator performs comparably to GPT-4o-mini and \tablellama in terms of accuracy with a reduced cost.